 In both Richmond and Henrico, older age groups have consistently been vaccinated at a higher rate than younger age groups.
+Individuals aged 30-44 in Henrico County recently met the 70% vaccination benchmark.
 Section 4 includes an estimated breakdown of vaccination uptake by race and age subgroups.